http://www.arthritis-health.com/types/ankylosing-spondylitis/ankylosing-spondylitis-characteristics

 Common Ankylosing Spondylitis Characteristics

-• Ankylosing spondylitis often occurs in the teens or early 20’s
+- Ankylosing spondylitis often occurs in the teens or early 20’s

 This form of arthritis generally affects young adults, commonly beginning before patients are 35 years old.
-The average age for ankylosing spondylitis diagnosis is 24, although children - as well as older patients - have also been diagnosed with varying stages of the disease.
+The average age for ankylosing spondylitis diagnosis is 24, although children - as well as older patients - have also been diagnosed with varying stages of the disease. - Ankylosing spondylitis occurs more often in males

 Ankylosing spondylitis is diagnosed more often in men, who also tend to have more severe symptoms.
-Some professionals believe that the disease may actually be equally prevalent in both genders, but diagnosis is often overlooked or missed in women because they tend to have pain in peripheral joints, such as the neck or hips, as well as the back.
+Some professionals believe that the disease may actually be equally prevalent in both genders, but diagnosis is often overlooked or missed in women because they tend to have pain in peripheral joints, such as the neck or hips, as well as the back. - Ankylosing spondylitis is a chronic disease that varies greatly in severity across both age and gender.

 Many cases are characterized by acute painful episodes known as “flares” that are followed by periods of relative relief.
 More serious cases can have a rapid onset of severe pain and stiffness all over the body that does not ease for long periods.